hansonmcoombs/activitywatch_manual-tag/README.md

 ## installation

+Tested on Xubuntu 22.04, python 3.10 for other versions of python and linux YMMV

 * ensure ActivityWatch is installed and active
     * download the latest release: https://activitywatch.net/
     * mkdir ~/activitywatch
     * unzip: unzip {file.zip} -d ~/activitywatch
     * add ~/activitywatch/aw-qt to autostart
     * for more info see: https://docs.activitywatch.net/en/latest/getting-started.html#installation
+* sudo apt install libxcb-cursor0B # missing this dependency caused all sorts of issues
 * clone this repo no need to add root to pythonpath
   * git clone git@github.com:hansonmcoombs/activitywatch_manual-tag.git ~/activitywatch_manual-tag
 * install the requisite python environment, see
   * conda env create --file ~/activitywatch_manual-tag/env.yml
-  * env.txt --> for a loose list of packages
+  * python_env.txt --> for a loose list of packages
   * env.yml --> for a specified conda environment
 * run .../launch_aw-tag.py to launch using the aforementioned environment
 * add menu item